In the world of coffee, there are hundreds of different podcasts out there.

 Either way, the goal is to help you grow your coffee business.

-On Coffee is ME, Valerian interviews both emerging and established coffee professionals who are willing and ready to share all their secrets about education, good coffee making, and how to get the best quality possible.
+On Coffee is ME, Valerian interviews both emerging and established coffee professionals who are willing and ready to share their secrets about education, good coffee-making, and how to achieve the best quality possible.

 Guests come from all over the world on this podcast.
-More recently, Valerian has interviewed Rahul Reddy, who is starting a brand new coffee brand in India!
+More recently, Valerian has interviewed Rahul Reddy, who is launching a new coffee brand in India.

-The goal is to inspire coffee enthusiasts everywhere after creating new opportunities in their area.
+The goal is to inspire coffee enthusiasts everywhere by creating new opportunities in their area.

-The podcast also covers practicalities such as roast types, getting the perfect grind, and utilizing green coffee beans.
+The podcast also covers practical aspects such as roast types, achieving the perfect grind, and utilizing green coffee beans.

 If you're looking for more business advice, they also cover how to build a coffee business from the ground up, what business relationships to start building now, and where to go once you get started.